Jill Bass, Director of Curriculum and Teacher Development

 Maliha is a graduate of Northwestern University and joined Mikva’s development team in 2013.
 Maliha manages all communications efforts at Mikva and assists with grant writing and reporting.
 Prior to joining Mikva, Maliha was a freelance journalist and wrote grants for an international NGO.

 Catalina joined the staff at Mikva in April of 2011.
 She oversees finance, accounting, human resources, information technology and administration.
 She has over 12 years of executive leadership experience in not for profit healthcare organizations and in 10 years of leadership in the for profit sector.

 Brenan holds a Masters of Social Work from the University of Illinois at Chicago and has been at Mikva since 2005.
 She oversees all the teacher-based programs at the Mikva Challenge including the Issues to Action, Democracy in Action, and Elections in Action programs.

 Stephanie started with Mikva Challenge in 2008 through the Public Allies program, a community leadership apprenticeship program, and has been on staff for over four years now.
 She has led Peace & Leadership Councils at EPIC Academy, Clemente, Marshall and Sullivan High Schools.
 Stephanie is also the Director of the After School Matters Youth Advisory Council which operates through Mikva Challenge.

-Tessa began with Mikva Challenge as a Peace Corps Fellow in 2010.
+Tessa joined the Mikva Challenge team in 2010.
 Once a Peace Corps Volunteer in Peru, Tessa holds a Masters degree in Sociology and Community and Economic Development.
 She oversees all assessment of Mikva Challenge's programs.
-She also serves as lead grantwriter and manages all communications efforts.
+She also manages Mikva's grant portfolio.